nils-werner/owm-display/README.md

 ## Related Projects

-<https://github.com/nils-werner/raspi-dashboard> is a dashboard-style Linux
+<https://github.com/nils-werner/raspi-dashboard> is a dashboard for Arch Linux that automatically
-installation for the Raspberry Pi.
-It boots with read-only file systems to make shutting down and rebooting the system easier (by just unplugging it).
+boots into a browser.

+<https://github.com/nils-werner/raspi-overlayroot> is a method of mounting your root filesystem read-only,
+so unplugging power doesn't corrupt your filesystem, or your SD card doesn't wear down after a few months.

 ## Example